Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Coupling between fluid and particles

 \subsection{Wetting boundary condition}

-When the interface wets a solid surface (either the particle or the flat solid substrate), it forms a contact angle that depends on the surface energy of the solid.
+When the interface between the two fluids contacts a solid surface (either the particle or the flat solid substrate), it forms a contact angle that depends on the surface energy of the solid.
 We use a geometric wetting boundary condition that allows us to independently tune the contact angle.
 The order parameter gradient at the fluid nodes next to a solid boundary within the diffuse interface region is modified such that it results in the prescribed contact angle \citep{xu_lattice_2017, akai_wetting_2018}.
 Two possible vectors, $\boldsymbol{n}_+$ and $\boldsymbol{n}_-$ are computed for the modified gradient direction,

-Here, $\boldsymbol{n}_s$ is the unit normal vector pointing outwards from the surface of the solid, $\alpha=\cos^{-1}(\boldsymbol{n}_s\cdot\boldsymbol{n}^*)$, and $\boldsymbol{n}^*$ is the initial direction of the order parameter gradient calculated before applying the correction. $\theta_p$ is the prescribed contact angle.
+Here, $\boldsymbol{n}_s$ is the unit normal vector that points outwards from the surface of the solid, $\alpha^*=\cos^{-1}(\boldsymbol{n}_s\cdot\boldsymbol{n}^*)$, and $\boldsymbol{n}^*$ is the initial direction of the gradient of the order parameter calculated before applying the correction.
+Here $\theta_p$ is the prescribed contact angle.
 The vector that is closest to $\boldsymbol{n}^*$ is chosen as the gradient direction.
 The direction of the gradient is then updated (while keeping the magnitude constant) to obtain the prescribed contact angle.